arenadata/docs_ads/source/Config/broker.rst

 + IMPORTANCE -- high
 + DYNAMIC UPDATE MODE -- cluster-wide

-**log.segment.delete.delay.ms** -- Время ожидания перед удалением файла из файловой системы
+**log.segment.delete.delay.ms** -- The amount of time to wait before deleting a file from the filesystem

 + TYPE -- long
 + DEFAULT -- 60000